 All commissions from sales associated with Yering Station’s Arts Program are donated to LARCH: The Leukaemia Auxiliary of the Royal Children’s Hospital.

 Elly Louise Tyquin is our Artist in Residence between January - February 2018.
 Her practice investigates and reinterpret society’s understanding of death and grief.
 A collection of objects and voices are exhibited together to form a union of eerie beauty.
 Tyquin aims to create a safe space where people can have a shared human experience of loss, through video, photography and sound.

 Solo Exhibition at Brunswick Street Gallery: 9–25 February 2018

-She is apart of Melbourne's 'Raw Artists' on the 15th of Feb.
+Elly is a part of Melbourne's 'Raw Artists' on the 15th of Feb.
 For more information, visit: http://rawartists.org/ellylouise

 Current Exhibition in the Main Gallery 10 January – 25 February

 "Exploring Kerrie Warren’s ‘Australian Panorama’ is like taking an extended walk through nature, as there is a point at which superficial preoccupations fall away, a point at which tranquillity descends, a point at which the unfolding landscapes begin to communicate with us directly, and a point at which we know that the experience has quietly come to an end, at least for now.
 For some viewers however an inherent tension continues.
 As much as these works may allude to the external world, they nonetheless effect a movement in the opposite direction, drawing viewers into dynamic interior landscapes.
 The experience is immersive, although one is not immersed from without, but from within.